Wednesday, October 1, 2014

 Jamaica-chipotle Infused Tequila

-2 cups jamaica flowers
+2 liters blanco tequila2 cups jamaica flowers

 2 large dried chipotle peppers